 EU Regulation on Artificial Intelligence (AI Act):

-The main demands from EnBW are:
+EnBW’s main demands are:

 EU Data Act: